AAgzamov/Suicide-Rates-Visualization/README.md

   --> Suicide rate comparison of the USA and Uzbekistan (narrowed down).

 3. Conclusion:
-   --> Some advice on how to prevent suicide rate.
+   --> Some advice on how to decrease suicide rate.